Multi Database Support

 For example if the group named "Default" set as your default MySQL group then the env vars are mapped as follows:

 At any point you can set another group to be your default group, which will change the root level environment variables for that database type to point at new values.
-For example if you set the group “upgrade” as your default:
+For example if you set the group named "upgrade" as your default:

-You can set your default group in your Dashboard by clicking through on the Server tab from the Application overview and clicking the button.
 We will not apply any changes in env vars to your application immediately.
 They will only be applied when you next redeploy your stack (we recommend you do this immediately or as soon as possible).

 You can choose to use the group-specific environment variables in your app configuration, rather than using the root level environment variables.
 So if, for example, your current default group is named "Upgrade" you can still use